Respirator fit test: History

-The effectiveness of various types of respirators was measured in laboratories and in the workplace.
-These measurements showed that in practice, the effectiveness of negative pressure tight fitting respiratory protective devices (RPD) depends on leakage between mask and face, rather than the filters/canisters.
-This decrease in efficiency due to leakage manifested on a large scale during World War I, when gas masks were used to protect against chemical weapons.
-Poor fit or poorly situated masks could be fatal.
+The effectiveness of various types of respirators was measured in laboratories and the workplace.
+The measurements indicated that the effectiveness of negative-pressure, tight-fitting respiratory protective devices (RPD) depends on leakage between mask and face, rather than on filters or canisters.
+A decrease in efficiency due to leakage occurred on a large scale during World War I, when gas masks were used to protect against chemical weapons; poor fit or poorly-situated masks could be fatal.
 The Russian army began to use short-term exposure to chlorine at low concentrations to solve this problem in 1917.
-Such testing helped convince the soldiers that their gas masks were reliable - because respirators were a novelty.
-Later, industrial workers were trained in gas chambers in the USSR (in preparation for the Second World War), and late'.
+Testing helped convince soldiers that their gas masks were reliable, because respirators were a novelty.
+Industrial workers were trained in gas chambers in the USSR (in preparation for the Second World War).
 German firefighters used a similar test between the First and Second World Wars.
-Diluted chloropicrin was used to test industrial gas masks.
-The Soviet Army used chloropicrin in tents with a floor space of 16 square meters.
+Diluted chloropicrin was used to test industrial gas masks, and the Soviet army used chloropicrin in tents with a floor space of 16 square meters.

-Fit test methods
+Methods

 Respirator selection and use is regulated in many countries.
-Regulations often include a test of negative pressure mask for each individual wearer.
+Regulations often include a test of negative pressure for each individual wearer.

-Qualitative and quantitative fit test methods (QLFT & QNFT) exist.
-Detailed descriptions are given in the US standard, developed by the Occupational Safety and Health Administration OSHA.
-This standard regulates respirator selection and organization (Appendix A describes fit testing).
-Compliance with this standard is mandatory for US employers.
+Fit-test methods are qualitative (QLFT) and quantitative (QNFT).
+Detailed descriptions are given in the US standard developed by the Occupational Safety and Health Administration (OSHA).
+This standard regulates respirator selection and organization; Appendix A describes fit testing, and compliance with this standard is mandatory for US employers.